-- Use as brood year the calendar year of spawning for pink, sockeye, and chinook salmon and for cutthroat and wild rainbow trout. - 2.
-Use as brood year the earlier of the two calendar years of spawning for chum and silver salmon. - 3.
+- 1. Use as brood year the calendar year of spawning for pink, sockeye, and chinook salmon and for cutthroat and wild rainbow trout. - 2.
+Use a brood year the earlier of the two calendar years of spawning for chum and silver salmon. - 3.
 Use as brood year the later of the two calendar years of spawning for steelhead and fall spawning rainbow trout.

-See also chapters on Disease, Silt, Temperature and Water Quality.
+See also chapters on Disease, Silt, Spawning Criteria and Water Quality.